 • Physician’s Statement Requirement:

-According to UAE General Civil Aviation Authority regulations, if you are flying with a POC, you must carry a signed doctor’s letter.
+According to the UAE General Civil Aviation Authority regulations, if you are flying with a POC, you must carry a signed doctor’s letter.
 The letter should confirm your ability to operate the device independently and understand the visual and aural warnings and cautions.
 You should even be able to take appropriate actions if needed without any assistance.

 The letter should even mention that you medically need the oxygen for a certain duration of the flight or your entire journey.
 The letter must also highlight the maximum flow rate of oxygen in correspondence with cabin pressure under normal conditions.